JuliaBehling/Final_Project/README.md

 >Image Here<

+### Dashboard
+Google Slides Link:
+We will be creating a dashboard using Tableau's dashboard and storyboard features.
+There will be a clear progression through the dashboard that will tell the story of the project and the analysis we have done.
+We will include the visualizations created during the analysis portion of the project.
+Graphs will be interactive in that the user may hover over data points to see their individual data.
+Users will also be able to zoom into the maps that display each wildfire location.
+The map will also be able to switch from fire data points to fire station location points.

 # GitHub
 ## Description of Communication Protocols:
 This team has a private group in slack as well as a group text to communicate.
 Additionally, we have met via zoom meeting to complete this deliverable.